KineticLensman/KineticLensman.github.io/_posts/2020-04-18-looping-deep-dive.md

 ```
 `(block nil (tagbody ,tag (progn ,@keywords-and-forms) (go ,tag)))
 ```
 which shows that the core of `loop` uses the `go` special form (the Lisp equivalent of the much maligned goto statement) within a `tagbody`.
-This isn't at first glance the best route for `JKL` - I'd need to implement some sort of goto-like mechanism first, which isn't something I'd considered as a priority.
+This isn't the best route for `JKL` - I'd need to implement some sort of goto-like mechanism first, which isn't something I'd considered as a priority.
 I'd also need to implement some of Common Lisp's loop syntax, which is actually an idiosyncratic domain-specific langauge, and not particularly lisp-like.

 ## Looping in Clojure